Question

 Resume Experts • 10+ Years Experience

-The word "plan" describes the process of organizing and preparing for future actions or goals.
-While planning is essential in any role, using this word on your resume can make your contributions sound basic and unimpressive to hiring managers.
+The word "plan" describes the process of creating strategies, organizing activities, or preparing for future actions.
+While planning is a valuable skill that demonstrates foresight and organization, using "plan" repeatedly on your resume can make your accomplishments sound generic and passive.

 Better Alternatives to Use Instead